+The Spin Control is activated when the user presses the Spinner button on the User Defined Device screen or by right clicking the grid and then selecting 'Increment/Decrement Current Register with a Spin Control' from the pop-up menu.
 The subaddress of the active cell in the grid will be assigned to the Spin Control.
 The subaddress is shown in the upper left corner.
 Clicking on the spin control's up or down arrow will cause the value of that cell to be incremented or decremented.
-If Auto Write On is checked, then the contents of the cell will be transmitted to the device subaddress when it is changed.
-If an error is
+If Auto Write On is checked, then the contents of the cell will be transmitted to the device subaddress when it is changed. .
+If an error is encountered while transmitting using Auto Write, USB-to-I2C will turn off Auto Write and it will be up to the user to fix the error condition and re-enable Auto Write.

-It should be noted that the Spin Control always stays on top of all other devices within Win-I2CUSB.
+It should be noted that the Spin Control always stays on top of all other devices within USB-to-I2C.